jwkidd3/splunk_adv_v3/README.md

 - [ ] Can create interactive dashboards
 - [ ] Proficient with eval and rex commands
 - [ ] Can implement lookups for data enrichment
-- [ ] Understand ML Toolkit capabilities
+- [ ] Understand Splunk AI Toolkit capabilities
 - [ ] Can manage users and configure security
 - [ ] Know how to monitor and optimize Splunk